suchinton/C-_stuff/oop_cpp/prog_02/readme.txt

-C prog to impliment call by value
+C prog to implement call by value